 In May 2014, we issued \$200 million in aggregate principal amount of 2.50% convertible senior notes due 2019.
 Additionally, we granted to the initial purchasers of the notes a 30-day option to purchase up to an additional \$30 million in principal amount of notes.
 Upon the exercise of such option by certain initial purchasers, we issued an aggregate of \$230 million in aggregate principal amount of the notes.
 The notes bear interest at a rate of 2.50% per year, payable semiannually in arrears on May 15 and November 15 of each year, beginning on November 15, 2014.
 The notes will mature on May 15, 2019.
 Holders of the notes will have the right to require us to repurchase for cash all or part of their notes on May 15, 2017 or upon the occurrence of certain fundamental changes at a repurchase price equal to 100% of the principal amount of the notes to be repurchased, plus accrued and unpaid interest to, but excluding, the repurchase date.
 The notes are convertible into ADSs, at the option of the holders, in integral multiples of \$1,000 principal amount at any time prior to the close of business on the second trading day immediately preceding the maturity date.
-Pursuant to the indenture relating to the notes, each holder completed a put right offer.
+Pursuant to the indenture relating to the notes, each holder has the right, at the option of such holder, to require us to purchase all or portion of such holder's notes for cash on May 15, 2017.
+Accordingly, we have completed a put right offer.
 Based on information from Citibank, N.A. as the paying agent for the Notes, no principal amount of the Notes were validly surrendered and not withdrawn prior to the expiration of the put right offer.
 The aggregate purchase price of such Notes was nil.